GuidoZam/vscode-node-version-pal/README.md

 ## Known Issues

 - The extension relies on `.nvmrc` or `.node-version` files to detect Node versions
-- nvm integration on Windows is not supported (nvm doesn't run on Windows natively)
 - Version switching requires a terminal - the extension opens a terminal to execute commands

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## Changelog